Index

 Further south we find

-mild oceanic climate.
+Tasmania, the southernmost island, which is exposed to the westerly winds all year round.
 However, every now and then, during winter, a cold air mass can reach the island, and snowfall can occur in inland hills and mountains.
-On the other hand, in summer, even Tasmania can sometimes be reached by the hot wind from the desert, although by the time this wind reaches Tasmania, it is generally weakened.
+On the other hand, in summer, even Tasmania can sometimes be reached by the hot wind from the desert, although it arrives generally weakened.

 Rainfall is more abundant in the wester part, where it exceeds 1,200 mm (47 in) per year.